30 year+ history of consistent dividend growth ($ cent)

 both of which are key annual bonus performance metrics.

 |Strategic link||Performance||Link to Remuneration|

-The application and implementation of industry standards and best practice across our operations is an important factor in the delivery of our strategy.
+Compliance with regulation and application of industry standards are essential in the delivery of our strategy.

 Effective Risk Management supports individual and corporate accountability.
 It is the capability of our organisation to understand, articulate and control the nature and level of our enterprise risks.